 The Lemelson Foundation uses the power of invention to improve lives.

-Established by prolific US inventor Jerome Lemelson and his wife Dorothy in the early 1990s, and guided today by the Lemelson family, we believe invention can solve many of the biggest economic and social challenges of our time.
-That’s why we work to strengthen the ecosystems where inventions can take shape, grow, and flourish.
-For more than two decades we have inspired young people from diverse backgrounds to tackle the world’s most daunting problems, advanced the field of invention education with a goal of reaching all children, and equipped entrepreneurs with the skills they need to start successful invention-based businesses.
-A private philanthropy, The Lemelson Foundation has investment assets of around $370 million and an annual budget of approximately $18 million.
-All told, we have provided over $200 million in grants and other investments to hundreds of organizations around the world.
+The Lemelson Foundation is a private family foundation based in Portland, Oregon, with a unique focus on improving lives through invention.
+Established by prolific US inventor Jerome Lemelson and his wife Dorothy in the early 1990s, and guided today by the Lemelson family, The Lemelson Foundation has investment assets of around $360 million and an annual budget of approximately $18 million.
+All told, the Foundation has provided over $210 million in grants and other investments to hundreds of organizations around the world.

 - Inventions should have positive social impact;